andrewmkato/AndrewMKato/README.md

 # Andrew Kato — @andrewmkato

-I'm Andrew, currently an undergraduate at UC Santa Cruz studying linguistics focusing on the intersection of natural language processing (NLP) and diversity, equity, and inclusion.
+I'm Andrew, currently an undergraduate in the Department of Linguistics at UC Santa Cruz, primarily focusing on

 ## Main Focuses